MartijnDekkers-EI/docker-base/README.md

-# docker-template
+# docker-base
-Template for future Docker repos
+Docker image to use as initial layer for functional containers